dxw/airtext-jcd-display/README.md

 Everything happens in the client.
 There is intentionally no server-side code because the JCDecaux expects the board to be self-contained and the display to run in the browser.
 This means that the API key is exposed, but this is not a security risk for use with the JCDecaux display boards because they are not accessible to the public.

-## Configuring zone and orientation
+## Configuring zone and screen orientation

-The zone and orientation are defined in `config/config.js`.
+The zone and screen orientation are defined in `config/config.js`.
 Changing the zone will change the forecast, but note that the logos will not change.
-The orientation is landscape by default, but should be set to `portrait` for JCDecaux boards.
+The screen orientation is landscape by default, but should be set to `portrait` for JCDecaux boards.

 ## Development